sibyllinesoft/rave/apps/auth-manager/README.md

 - Wire `/api/v1/oauth/exchange` to consume OAuth callbacks.
 - Synchronize generated shadow identities into Mattermost via its REST API.
-- Emit short-lived session tokens that Pomerium (or nginx forward-auth) can validate.
+- Emit short-lived session tokens that Pomerium (or Traefik forward-auth) can validate.
 - Persist state in PostgreSQL or Redis instead of the in-memory map provided here.

 ## Handoff notes